kelloggm/cs-490-website/about.md

 questions (either in person or on the course discussion board).

-Second, your *Participation* score is based on reading quizzes (about topics from the mandatory readings only - quizzes will never cover optional readings) at the beginning of most lectures.
+Second, your *Participation* score is based on reading quizzes (about topics from the mandatory readings only - quizzes will never cover "Your Choice" readings) at the beginning of most lectures.
 You get half credit on these quizzes just for being there, and half credit for answering the reading questions correctly (the questions will always be easy if you did the